What to Do in Costa Rica | Endless Fun Vacation Activities for Everyone

 Perhaps you are bringing the whole family with you while visiting Costa Rica.
 That means you might have a couple of young children to keep entertained during the vacation.
 Fortunately, there is plenty to do when you visit Costa Rica that can keep the whole family engaged.

 For those who love the beach, Costa Rica boasts some of the most beautiful white sand beaches in the world.
-Whether you’re looking to relax in the sun or enjoy some water sports like snorkeling, surfing, or kayaking, there are plenty of options to choose from.
+Whether you’re looking to relax in the sunrays or enjoy some water sports like snorkeling, surfing, or kayaking, there are plenty of options to choose from.

 But Costa Rica isn’t just about the beach – it’s also a melting pot of cultures and traditions, offering visitors a chance to explore a rich and diverse cultural heritage.
 From the indigenous communities of the rainforest to the vibrant cities and towns, there’s always something new and exciting to discover.

-For families who love to stay active, Costa Rica offers a wide range of activities to choose from.
+For families who love to stay active, Costa Rica has a wide range of activities to choose from.
 From hiking and zip-lining through the rainforest to kayaking down the river and horseback riding on the beach, and ATV tours, there’s no shortage of ways to get your adrenaline pumping.

 And for those looking for a truly unforgettable experience, Costa Rica is home to some of the best adventure parks in the world.
 With thrilling rides, water slides, and zip-lines, these parks offer hours of fun for the whole family.